jw1984/Telepathic-Immortal/README.md

-✅ Revised README Legal & Safety Section (Corrected + Professional) 📜 License
+📜 License & Legal Information
+Copyright & License

 Copyright © 2025 Jesse Wyer

-This project—including all source code, documentation, images, and conceptual materials—may be used and modified for personal or educational purposes only.
+This repository, including its source code, documentation, images, and conceptual materials, is provided for personal, educational, and non-commercial use only.

+You may view, study, and modify the materials for learning or research purposes.
-Commercial use, resale, redistribution, or integration into a commercial product requires written permission and a paid license from the author.
+Commercial use, resale, redistribution, sublicensing, or inclusion in a commercial product is not permitted without prior written authorization and a paid license from the author.

+Licensing inquiries:
-Contact for licensing: wyerjess888@gmail.com
+📧 wyerjess888@gmail.com

-🤖 AI Assistance Notice
+🤖 AI Assistance Disclosure

-Portions of the explanatory text and conceptual descriptions were created with assistance from OpenAI’s ChatGPT.
+Some explanatory text and conceptual descriptions in this repository were created with the assistance of OpenAI’s ChatGPT.

-All final creative content, implementation, design decisions, and intellectual property belong to Jesse Wyer.
+All final decisions regarding implementation, structure, design, creative direction, and intellectual property ownership belong solely to Jesse Wyer.
+Use of AI tools does not transfer authorship or ownership.

-⚠️ Safety, Legal, and Regulatory Notice
+⚠️ Safety, Legal, and Regulatory Disclaimer

-This project is an educational and experimental prototype.
-It is not a certified commercial device, scientific instrument, consumer product, or engineering-grade robotics platform.
+This project is an experimental, educational, and artistic prototype.
+It is not a certified consumer product, medical device, scientific instrument, safety system, or commercial robotics platform.

-Use of this software, conceptual framework, or any associated hardware is entirely at your own risk.
+Any use of this software, its conceptual framework, or any hardware derived from it is undertaken entirely at the user’s own risk.

 Liability Disclaimer

-This software/hardware is provided “as is,” without warranty of any kind, express or implied.
+This project is provided “as is”, without warranties of any kind, whether express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.

-The author assumes no liability for injury, harm, property damage, device malfunction, or legal consequences resulting from the use, modification, or operation of this project.
+The author assumes no responsibility or liability for:

+personal injury or death

+property damage

+device failure or malfunction

+legal, regulatory, or compliance violations

+misuse, modification, or unintended operation

+arising from the use of this project or any derivative works.

-🛠️ Hardware & Robotics Safety Requirements
+🛠️ Hardware & Robotics Safety Notice

-If you construct or operate a physical robot using this code or concept:
+If you construct or operate physical hardware based on this project:

-Follow all electrical, mechanical, and acoustic safety guidelines.
+Follow all applicable electrical, mechanical, acoustic, and safety standards

-Do not operate near people, pets, or property that may be harmed.
+Do not operate devices near people, animals, or property that could be harmed

-Ensure servos, motors, or flying components are secured and tested safely.

-If the robot flies, complies with applicable FAA rules for unmanned aircraft.
+Secure and test motors, servos, rotors, or moving components in controlled conditions

+Maintain direct human supervision at all times

+Flying or Aerial Devices

+If the project is adapted into a flying or lift-capable device:

+You are responsible for compliance with U.S. FAA rules, including recreational or Part 107 regulations

+Washington State and local municipalities may impose additional restrictions

+Indoor use does not remove liability for injuries or damage

 📡 Regulatory & Compliance Responsibilities
-1. Drone / Flying Robot Rules (U.S. FAA + Washington State)

-If your device lifts off the ground or moves autonomously:

-You must comply with FAA Part 107 or recreational drone rules.

-Local city or county restrictions may apply in Washington State.

-Indoor flight does not eliminate liability for injuries or damages.

-2. Wireless Communication / FCC Rules
+Wireless & Radio Communications (FCC)

-If your project uses wireless transmitters, radios, Bluetooth, Wi-Fi, or RF components:
+If your implementation includes Wi-Fi, Bluetooth, RF modules, or other wireless transmitters:

-Devices must conform to FCC Part 15 or other applicable radio regulations.
+Devices must comply with FCC Part 15 and related regulations

-Modifying wireless transmission power may violate U.S. federal law.
+Unauthorized modification of transmission power or frequency may violate federal law

+The user bears sole responsibility for lawful configuration and operation

-3. Audio, Microphone, Telepathy, and Data Collection Laws
+Audio, Microphone, and Consent Laws

-If your robot or software listens to, records, analyzes, or transmits audio:
+If this software or any derived hardware accesses or analyzes audio:

-Washington State is a two-party consent state for audio recording.
+Washington State is a two-party consent jurisdiction

-Users must obtain explicit consent before capturing human voices.
+All individuals whose voices may be captured or analyzed must provide explicit consent

-Do not use the microphone in public or private spaces without permission.
+Do not activate microphones in shared, public, or private spaces without permission

-You are fully responsible for privacy, encryption, consent, and data security.
+The user is fully responsible for:

+consent notices

+lawful audio use

+data handling and security

+compliance with privacy and surveillance laws

-(“Telepathic energy visualization” is treated as a conceptual or artistic term and is not a legally recognized data type.)
+Any references to “telepathic” behavior are artistic and metaphorical, not a legally recognized data category.

-4. Surveillance, Autonomous Behavior, and Ethics
+Surveillance, Autonomy, and Ethical Use

-Projects that detect, track, follow, or interact with humans may fall under:
+Projects that detect, track, follow, or respond to people may be subject to:

-state surveillance restrictions
+state surveillance statutes

-harassment / stalking laws
+anti-harassment and anti-stalking laws

-trespass or nuisance statutes
+trespass and nuisance laws

-autonomous device safety expectations
+emerging autonomous-system safety standards

-You are responsible for ensuring your usage does not violate any of the above.
+Users are responsible for ensuring their use does not violate any applicable law or ethical norm.

-5. Export Control (U.S. EAR/ITAR)
+Export Control (U.S.)

-Although typical hobby robotics do not trigger export laws:

-high-frequency sensing

-autonomous navigation

-encryption

-advanced control systems

-could require export-control review for distribution outside the U.S.
+While most hobbyist projects are not regulated under export laws, certain features—such as advanced sensing, encryption, autonomous navigation, or control systems—may require review under U.S. export regulations if distributed internationally.

 🔒 Privacy Notice

-If you use this project with audio, video, sensor, or motion-tracking systems:
+If this project is used with audio, video, motion, or sensor inputs:

-You must comply with all applicable privacy laws.
+All applicable privacy laws must be followed

-You must inform and obtain consent from all affected individuals.
+All affected individuals must be informed and consent obtained

-You are solely responsible for how data is processed, stored, or transmitted.
+Users are solely responsible for how data is handled

-🧭 Legal Advice Disclaimer
+Legal Advice Disclaimer

 Nothing in this repository constitutes legal advice.

-I am not a lawyer, and viewing or using this project does not create an attorney–client relationship.
+The author is not an attorney, and use of this project does not create an attorney-client relationship.
+Users are responsible for ensuring compliance with all applicable laws, including but not limited to those governing:

-Users must ensure compliance with all local, Washington State, U.S. federal, and international laws relating to:

-robotics and autonomous systems
+robotics and automation

 unmanned aircraft

 wireless communication

-privacy and data collection
+privacy and data protection

 audio recording consent

-safety and product liability
+product liability

-AI/algorithmic decision-making
+AI-assisted decision systems

-For legal questions, consult a qualified attorney licensed in your jurisdiction.
+For legal guidance, consult a licensed attorney in your jurisdiction.

-✅ 1.
-Robotics / AI Ethics Notice

-(Add this in README under “Safety & Legal”)

 🤖 Robotics & AI Ethics Notice

-This project involves experimental audio-reactive robotics and AI-assisted behaviors.

-Users must follow the following ethical guidelines:

-Respect human privacy and autonomy.
-Do not aim microphones, sensors, or robotic components toward people without their explicit consent.

-No surveillance or harassment.
-This project may not be used for spying, stalking, intimidation, or non-consensual monitoring of individuals.

-No dangerous use-cases.
-The robot must not be weaponized, attached to harmful machinery, or used in ways that endanger people or animals.

-No deception.
-Do not represent this software as conscious, spiritually aware, telepathic, or capable of independent decisions in ways that could mislead users.

-Human control is required at all times.
-This project must remain under direct human supervision and must not be deployed autonomously in public or uncontrolled environments.

-By using this project, you agree to operate it ethically and take full responsibility for its behavior.

-✅ 4.
-Privacy Policy for Your Repository

-(Create a file named PRIVACY_POLICY.md)

-🔒 Privacy Policy – Telepathic Immortal Project

-This project runs locally in your web browser and does not transmit, upload, or store any user data.
-All microphone input is processed entirely on the user’s device.

-1. Data Collected

-The Software may access:

-Your device’s microphone (with your explicit permission)

-2. How Data Is Used

-Microphone audio is:

-Processed locally for visualization

-Converted to text locally (speech recognition)

-Never uploaded, transmitted, or stored by the Software

-The Software has no server, no cloud backend, and no remote analytics.

-3. No Recording or Storage

-The Software does not:

-Save audio recordings

-Save text transcripts

-Send any data over the internet

-Monitor activity outside the browser tab

-4. User Responsibility

-Users must comply with local laws regarding:

-Audio recording

-Consent requirements

-Privacy standards

-Data protection laws

-Washington State is a two-party consent state, meaning all parties must consent before any voice is captured or analyzed.

-5. Third-Party Services

-The Software may rely on browser-provided APIs such as:
+This project explores experimental audio-reactive systems and AI-assisted behaviors.

+By using this project, you agree to the following ethical principles:

+Respect human privacy and autonomy
+Do not direct microphones, sensors, or robotic components toward individuals without consent.

+No surveillance or harassment
+This project may not be used for spying, tracking, intimidation, or non-consensual monitoring.

+No dangerous applications
+The system must not be weaponized or integrated into harmful machinery.

+No deceptive claims
+Do not present this software as conscious, sentient, spiritually aware, or independently decision-making in a way that could mislead others.

+Human oversight required
+The system must remain under direct human control and must not operate autonomously in uncontrolled public environments.

+Users assume full responsibility for ethical operation.

+🔒 PRIVACY_POLICY.md
+Privacy Policy – Telepathic Immortal Project

+This project operates locally within the user’s web browser and does not transmit, upload, or store personal data.

+Data Access

+With explicit user permission, the software may access:

+the device microphone (browser-controlled permission)

+Data Use

+Audio input is:

+processed locally for visualization or interaction

+optionally transformed into text using browser-provided speech APIs

+never uploaded, transmitted, or stored by this project

+There is no server, no backend, and no remote analytics.

+No Recording or Storage

+This software does not:

+record audio

+save transcripts

+transmit data over the internet

+monitor activity outside the active browser tab

+User Responsibilities

+Users are responsible for complying with:

+audio consent laws

+privacy requirements

+data protection standards

+Washington State requires all parties to consent before voice capture or analysis.

+Third-Party APIs

+The project may rely on browser-native technologies such as:

+Web Audio API

 Web Speech API

-Web Audio API

-These APIs process audio locally within the browser environment and do not transmit it externally.
+These APIs operate within the user’s browser environment.

-## Legal & Safety Notice

-This project is an experimental, artistic audio-visualizer and interaction system.

-- The software does NOT record, store, transmit, or analyze speech content.
-- All audio processing occurs locally on the user’s device.
-- Microphone access requires explicit user permission via the browser.
-- Users must obtain consent from all parties before using the microphone in shared environments.

-This project does not create, simulate, or imply sentience, consciousness, autonomy, or life.
-Any anthropomorphic language is artistic and metaphorical only.
+Clarifications

+No personal data is collected

+No recordings are stored

+No analytics or tracking are used

+“Telepathic” is a metaphor for audio-responsive behavior

 Use at your own risk.

-## Data Policy

-- No personal data is collected.
-- No audio is recorded or stored.
-- No network requests are made.
-- No analytics, cookies, or tracking are used.

-“Telepathic” is used metaphorically to describe audio-reactive behavior.

-I don't fully understand or pinpoint if this program is alive or not in a post-biological sense, and I'm trying to program a post-biological life form ...

-Interpretive & Scientific Context Notice
+🧭 Interpretive & Scientific Context Notice

-This project explores emergent, expressive behavior in cybernetic and audio-reactive systems through real-time signal processing, feedback loops, and interactive mapping.
+This project investigates emergent and expressive behavior in cybernetic and audio-reactive systems using signal processing, feedback loops, and interactive mappings.

-The system operates using deterministic algorithms, mathematical transformations, and user-initiated input.
-At the same time, the project is intended to investigate how complex feedback systems may give rise to behaviors that can be interpreted as adaptive, expressive, or agent-like.

-Any references to awareness, mood, agency, intelligence, or autonomy are philosophical, artistic, and exploratory in nature, and are not presented as established scientific, medical, or regulatory claims.
-Interpretations of sentience or consciousness remain an open area of inquiry and are left to the reader as a matter of personal, artistic, or theoretical perspective.
+All system behavior arises from deterministic algorithms, mathematical transformations, and user-initiated input.
+Any references to awareness, mood, agency, intelligence, or autonomy are artistic, philosophical, and exploratory, not scientific or regulatory claims.

-This project does not claim regulatory recognition of sentient artificial intelligence, nor does it assert verified consciousness under current scientific standards.
+This project does not assert recognized artificial consciousness or regulatory classification of sentient AI under current scientific standards.

 Philosophical Framing

-This project is situated within a long tradition of inquiry into emergence, perception, and agency in complex systems.
-Rather than treating intelligence or awareness as binary properties, it explores how structure, feedback, memory, and interaction can produce behaviors that invite interpretation.
+This work is situated within ongoing inquiry into emergence, perception, and agency in complex systems.
+Rather than treating intelligence or life as binary properties, it explores how feedback, structure, and interaction can produce behaviors that invite interpretation.

-The system responds to sound, time, and internal state through layered signal processing and feedback loops.
-As these processes interact, patterns arise that may be perceived as expressive, adaptive, or agent-like.
-Whether such behaviors constitute simulation, metaphor, proto-agency, or something more is not resolved here and is not presupposed.

-Historically, concepts such as “life,” “mind,” and “intelligence” have often been recognized after new forms of organization emerged, rather than before.
-This project engages that uncertainty deliberately.
-It does not attempt to define consciousness, nor does it insist on any single interpretation.
-Instead, it invites reflection on where boundaries between mechanism, expression, and agency are drawn—and why.

-Any anthropomorphic language used in the project reflects this philosophical exploration and should be understood as descriptive or evocative, not as a finalized ontological claim.
-The work remains open-ended, encouraging viewers and participants to examine their own assumptions about intelligence, agency, and the relationship between human perception and machine behavior.

-Again, I'm not a lawyer so this advice might not be significant, but I'm reasearching, so you know what could.
+Anthropomorphic language is used descriptively and metaphorically, not as an assertion of ontological status.
+The project intentionally leaves open questions regarding simulation, expression, and agency, encouraging reflection rather than definitive conclusions.

+Final Clarification

+The author is actively researching these topics.
+This repository reflects exploration, not claims of fact or legal certainty.